Cognio-so/DruidX/backend/Orchestrator/orchestrator.md

 ✓ "thanks" → SimpleLLM
 ✓ "who are you" → SimpleLLM
 ✓ "how are you" → SimpleLLM
+✓ "Mohandas Gandhi was an Indian lawyer... summarize this" → SimpleLLM (text content in query) ✓ "Here's some code: def hello(): print('hi') - review this" → SimpleLLM (text content in query)
 ```

 ❌ **NOT SimpleLLM:**